JanHerca/urantiapedia/input/wikijs/help/start.md

 To collaborate with the project best way is sign up in *Blue Fields* (https://blue-fields.netlify.app/) webpage, that is a site created to join and organize *Urantia Book* readers worldwide that want to participate in smart projects, with a good purpose and altruism.
 Once registered the project team will contact you.

 The different roles for *Urantiapedia* collaborators are:
-* *administrators*: in charge of maintenance of the web server, the page, bulk load of data, and the only ones with permission to edit *The Urantia Book*, *The Bible* and future specific contents.
+* *Administrators*: in charge of maintenance of the web server, the page, bulk load of data, and the only ones with permission to edit *The Urantia Book*, *The Bible* and future specific contents.
 Check more in [Admin help](/en/help/admin).
-* *GitHub editors*: in charge of contributions adding updates and translations to GitHub project that can be later bulk uploaded.
-Check [Github editors help](/en/help/github).
+* *Chief Editors*: in charge of contributions adding updates and translations to GitHub project that can be later bulk uploaded. *Chief Editors* also have all the capabilities of an *Assistant Editor* within the *Urantiapedia* website.
+Check [Chief Editors help](/en/help/github).
-* *editors*: with permission to edit certain sections such as the *Topic Index*, articles, and material not reserved by administrators.
+* *Assistant Editors*: with permission to edit certain sections such as the *Topic Index*, articles, and material not reserved by administrators.
 They require to pass a validation process to obtain a account on this site.
+* *Authors*: *Assistant Editors* who, apart from being able to edit what any *Assistant Editor* can, are also only editors with permission to edit certain content of which they are authors.
-* *developers*: in charge of the development of the functionality of *Urantiapedia Tools* and *Wiki.js*.
+* *Developers*: with a GitHub account and in charge of the development of the functionality of *Urantiapedia Tools* and *Wiki.js*.
 The code will be hosted in GitHub.
-Check [Dev help](/en/help/devs).
+Check [Developers help](/en/help/devs).
-* *reviewers*: in charge of ensuring that the content of the website is correct and comply with rules.
+* *Reviewers*: in charge of ensuring that the content of the website is correct and comply with rules.

 To find out more about the profiles we are looking to collaborate with, check [Collaborator profiles](/en/help/roles).